reeshuffled/reeshuffled.github.io/_posts/2024-03-05-The-Meaning-of-Travel-by-Emily-Thomas.md

 ---
 layout: notes
-categories: Notes
-tags: ["Books"]
+tags:
+- Books
-title: "The Meaning of Travel by Emily Thomas"
+title: The Meaning of Travel by Emily Thomas
 slug: meaning-of-travel
-description: "How can we think more deeply about travel?
-This was the thought that inspired Emily Thomas to journey into the philosophy of travel, to explore the places where philosophy and travel intersect."
+description: How can we think more deeply about travel?
+This was the thought that inspired Emily Thomas to journey into the philosophy of travel, to explore the places where philosophy and travel intersect.
-started_at: "2024-02-29 13:46:00"
+started_at: '2024-02-29 13:46:00'
+category: Garden
 ---

 * travel and philosophers to back to the european age of discovery